Home & Buying

 Q: Can I transfer my MRTA to a new property?

-No — MRTA/MRTT is tied to the loan.
-But MLTA/MLTT can follow you if you refinance or upgrade.
+No. MRTA and MRTT are tied to the original loan.
+MLTA and MLTT can be transferred if you refinance or upgrade.

 Q: Do OSK Property projects require mortgage insurance?

-It’s not compulsory, but many OSK homebuyers choose MRTA/MRTT for affordability or MLTA/MLTT for flexibility, depending on the project and lifestyle needs.
+Mortgage insurance is not compulsory, but many OSK homebuyers choose MRTA or MRTT for affordability, or MLTA or MLTT for flexibility, depending on their financial goals and lifestyle plans.

 Conclusion

 Choosing between MRTA, MLTA, MRTT, and MLTT depends on your budget, lifestyle, and long-term housing plans.
-MRTA/MRTT are affordable for those staying put, while MLTA/MLTT provide flexibility and savings for buyers who may refinance or upgrade in the future.
+MRTA and MRTT are cost-effective options for buyers planning to stay long term, while MLTA and MLTT provide flexibility and potential savings benefits for those who may refinance or upgrade in the future.

 👉 Explore more at OSK Property’s official site